mogita/osmflux/README.md

 OsmFlux provides a graphical interface for a curated range of OSM tools to help working on the map data, format conversion, calculations and more.

 > Currently at pre-alpha stage, things might not be thoroughly tested.
-In case of breaking functions please [file an issue](https://gitlab.com/mogita/osmflux/-/issues/new), thank you.
+In case you spot any broken part please [file an issue](https://gitlab.com/mogita/osmflux/-/issues/new), thank you.

 # Downloads